Own a cute, teeny-weenie Pom and you want to give only the best? Take a look at our round up for the best dog food for Pomeranians.

 - Reduced sodium

-- Is an excellent choice for picky seniors (but without resorting to wet food)
+- Excellent choice for picky seniors (but without resorting to wet food)

 - Only comes in a four-pound bag